Tetrakern/fictioneer/INSTALLATION.md

 ### Optional: Additional Plugins

 The [plugin ecosystem](https://wordpress.org/plugins/) of WordPress is vast and often confusing.
 There are plugins for almost everything, in variants, free or premium or "freemium".
 You often find articles about "must-have" plugins — you are well advised to question those.
 Too many plugins can slow down your site, open vulnerabilities, or conflict with the theme.
 Fictioneer is designed as standalone solution and technically works without additional plugins.
-However, nothing is ever complete, so here are a few recommendations anyway.
+However, nothing is ever complete, so here are a few plugins of note anyway.

 * [Autoptimize](https://wordpress.org/plugins/autoptimize/): Optimization plugin to speed up your site.
 Best used for its aggregation and deferment of static resources, such as styles and scripts, solving browser cache issues along the way.
 The other options are nice if not already covered elsewhere.